 Yearly spending matters, but lifetime spending matters more

-Since banks capture a percentage of every transaction through merchant fees, total spending is a key part of how they think about customer value.
-But the banks are in this for the long haul.
-Thus, your potential lifetime spending is far more critical than how much you spend on your card this year.
+Since banks earn a percentage of each transaction through merchant fees, your total spending is a key factor in how they assess customer value.
+But banks are in this for the long haul, so your potential lifetime spending is more critical than how much you put on your card in a single year.

-Over the long term, your financial situation will change.
-Each bank wants to get a card into your wallet and compete for a share of your future spending.
-For this reason, the length of your relationship with the bank is a key predictor of your value as a customer.
-This is no different than how other brands perceive their customers by “customer lifetime value.”
+Over time, your financial situation, spending habits, and card needs will change.
+Each bank wants to earn a place in your wallet and compete for a share of your future spending.
+That’s why the length and depth of your relationship with a bank can play an important role in how valuable you are as a customer.

 a woman stands in a kitchen looking at a credit card